Virbhadrasinh/backbone-flickr/README.md

-# backbone-flickr
-Flickr API integration using Backbonejs
+# Flickr API integration using Backbonejs